-On December 14, 2018, we entered into an Employment Agreement with Mr. Gunderman (the "Employment Agreement") pursuant to which he will continue to serve as our President and Chief Executive Officer and as a member of our Board of Directors.
+On December 14, 2018, we entered into an employment agreement with Mr. Gunderman (the "Employment Agreement") pursuant to which he will continue to serve as our President and Chief Executive Officer and as a member of our Board of Directors.
 The Employment Agreement replaced Mr. Gunderman's previous employment agreement, the initial term of which expired on December 31, 2018.
-The initial term of the Employment Agreement runs through December 31, 2021, unless earlier terminated, and it will automatically renew for successive one-year intervals after 2021 unless earlier that party gives the other at least 90 days' notice.
-The Employment Agreement provides Mr. Gunderman a base salary of no less than \$725,000 per year (subject to periodic review and increase) and provides further that he will be eligible to participate in any annual cash incentive plans as may be then implemented with a target bonus equal to 150% of his then base salary at the discretion of the Compensation Committee.
+The initial term of the Employment Agreement ran through December 31, 2021.
+It automatically renewed for fiscal year 2022 and fiscal year 2023, and it will automatically renew for successive one-year intervals after 2023 unless either party gives the other at least 90 days' notice.
+The Employment Agreement provides Mr. Gunderman a base salary of no less than \$725,000 per year (subject to periodic review and increase) and provides further that he will be eligible to participate in any annual cash incentive plans as may be then implemented with a target bonus equal to 150% of his then base salary.
+The target bonus may be increased to 200% of his then base salary at the discretion of the Compensation Committee.